Cerca News

 · Texas Border Business

 U.S. Customs and Border Protection (CBP) officers at the Progreso Port of Entry seized over $692,000 worth of cocaine on May 13.
-The drugs, weighing 51.85 pounds, were discovered during a secondary inspection of a 2022 Ford Mustang driven by a 19-year-old U.S. citizen.
-CBP utilized a nonintrusive inspection system and canine units to uncover 23 packages of the narcotics.
-The driver was arrested by Drug Enforcement Administration agents from McAllen, and a criminal investigation has been initiated by Homeland Security Investigations.
+The drugs, weighing 51.85 pounds, were discovered in a 2022 Ford Mustang driven by a 19-year-old U.S. citizen during a secondary inspection.
+CBP utilized a nonintrusive inspection system and canines to uncover 23 packages of the narcotics.
+The driver was arrested by Drug Enforcement Administration agents from McAllen, and a criminal investigation has been initiated by a Homeland Security Task Force.
 Port Director Michael Martinez praised the officers' commitment to border security and community safety.

 AI summary · Source: Texas Border Business